Peter J. Fleming

-Peter John Fleming is a professor of Industrial Systems and Control in the Department of Automatic Control and Systems Engineering at the University of Sheffield, and till June 2012 he was the director of the Rolls-Royce University Technology Centre for Control and Systems Engineering.
+Peter John Fleming is an American engineer who is a professor of Industrial Systems and Control in the Department of Automatic Control and Systems Engineering at the University of Sheffield, and till June 2012 he was the director of the Rolls-Royce University Technology Centre for Control and Systems Engineering.
 He works in the field of control and systems engineering and is known for his work on evolutionary computation applied to systems engineering.
 Fleming is Editor-in-Chief of the International Journal of Systems Science.

 Research

 Fleming's primary area of research involves the development of evolutionary algorithms, including genetic algorithm for multi-objective optimization.
 He also works in the area of control & systems engineering.
 He has authored about 400 research publications, including six books.
 His research interests have led to the development of close links with a variety of industries in sectors such as automotive, aerospace, power generation, food processing, pharmaceuticals, and manufacturing.
 Two of his most cited articles are: